 The money that a Dive Instructor can make varies widely by location, your professional level and skills, the institution you work for, and so on.
 So if you want to know if you will be able to make a career as a Diving Instructor, or how much the average dive instructor salary is, you’ve got to take several things into account.
+So read on to learn more about Scuba Diving Jobs and Instructor Salary.

 Of course, it is an important decision if you want to change your routine, or your life, to become a certified dive instructor.
 You will have to take the Professional Association of Diving Instructors PADI) Instructor Development Course (IDC) if you want to be an official PADI Diving Instructor.